chibrams/Getting-CleaningDataProject2015/README.md

 # Getting-CleaningDataProject2015
-Course project for Coursera "Getting and Cleaning Data"
+Course project for Coursera "Getting and Cleaning Data" course.

 This repository contains the files required in the course project of the Coursera course "the Getting and Cleaning Data".